Georgian wine PDO

 Food pairing

-- Roasted poultry, chicken in tarragon sauce, or vegetable stews
+- Roasted poultry, chicken in herb sauces, and vegetable-based stews

-Serve at 10-12 °C to emphasize clarity and freshness.
+Serve at 10-12 °C to highlight freshness and precision.

 Summary

-Sviri PDO (სვირი) embodies the soul of Imeretian white wine - harmonious, mineral, and quietly expressive.
-Its classic blend of Krakhuna, Tsitska, and Tsolikouri captures the balance of freshness and depth that defines western Georgian winemaking.
-Subtle yet distinctive, Sviri stands as a cornerstone of Georgia's white wine identity and a testament to the elegance born of restraint.
+Sviri PDO (სვირი) captures the essence of Imeretian white wine - balanced, mineral, and quietly expressive.
+Its classic blend of Krakhuna, Tsitska, and Tsolikouri reflects western Georgia's philosophy of freshness and restraint.
+Subtle yet distinctive, Sviri stands as a cornerstone of Georgian white wine and a benchmark for elegance rooted in tradition.